 Solid Waste Ordinance

 To protect the health and welfare of the citizens of Corinth and to promote the conservation of natural resources and wise use of the environment, this ordinance is designed to regulate the separation, recovery, collection, removal, storage and deposition of solid waste, including recyclables.
-Solid-Waste-Ordinance [pdf]
+Solid Waste Ordinance

 This ordinance was adopted by vote on November 7, 1995 and is effective as of that date.
-Requires registration of all division of land in Corinth.
-Requires approval by Planning Commission of all multi-lot or serial subdivision.
-Applications are available at the Town Clerk’s office.
-Subdivision Bylaws, amended Sept.
-2002 [pdf — large file]
+Requires town approval of all division of land in Corinth.
+Applications are available at the Town Office.

 Application for approval of a proposed subdivision shall be made to the Corinth Planning Commission.

 There is no zoning ordinance in effect at this time other than the Flood Hazard Area Zoning mentioned above.

 On Monday, May 18, 1992, the Selectmen adopted an ordinance to ban the construction and operation of commercial nuclear reactors and/or mines for fissionable material or any other nuclear facility and the transportation, storage or disposal of radioactive wastes for such reactors and or such mines in the land, air or water of the Town of Corinth.

 A comprehensive Highway Ordinance has been in effect since October 30, 1987.
 The purpose of this ordinance is to establish municipal policy and practice on the maintenance and upgrading of existing town roads and to describe construction standards and procedures for accepting new roads into the town highway system.
 Copies of this ordinance are available at the Town Clerk’s office.
 Highway Ordinance